Trading rules and conditions

 - Maximum trade size

 There is no maximum trade size.
-However, you must have sufficient funds in your trading account to cover any orders and related fees.
+However, you must have sufficient funds in the trading contract to cover any orders and related fees.
 Furthermore, your daily trading volume must not surpass the limits set by your KYC verification tier.
 Details on daily limits and how to extend them can be found within the Nash platform.